nsanirudh/MegdapBlogs/ASR.md

 # Hello World of ASR

-ASR stands for Automatic Speech Recognition.
-Which essentially means taking a continuous audio speech signal and converts it into it's equivalent text.
-This is an introductory blog around the process of performing ASR using the workflow as would be in a kaldi environment.
+ASR or Automatic Speech Recognition is a process which takes a continuous audio speech signal and converts it into it's equivalent text.
+This is an introductory blog around the process of performing ASR using the workflow to implement it in a kaldi environment.

 What we need:

 * Lots of audio files
-* All their corresponding transcripts.
+* All their corresponding transcripts

-Factors that impact a good ASR engine are(Specific to Audio Input):
+(Specific to Audio Input) Factors that impact a good ASR engine are:

 * Volume
 * Number of speakers